Introduction

 Conversely, that hand would be much less useful in a game where Jacks, 8s, and 3s have no special gameplay mechanics.

-There is no single hand that has any guaranteed plays in Mao.
-Instead, a hand’s value can only be determined from a game-to-game basis, judging the hand based upon the rules in play at the time.
+There is no single hand that has any guaranteed plays.
+Instead, a hand’s value can only be determined on a game-to-game basis.

 Basic Strategy

-- If you are Playing a Mao variation with special cards, try to play cards that are likely candidates for being special cards (Aces, 2s, Jokers) after you have seen another player successfully use them.
+- If you are playing variation with special cards, try to play cards that are likely candidates for being special cards (Aces, 2s, Jokers) after you have seen another player successfully use them.
 This way you won’t receive a punishment card.

 Frequently Asked Questions